gbinal/p-o-d.github.com/catalog.md

 Implementing
 ------------

-To fulfill the requirements of this memorandum, agencies should begin to [describe datasets using the schema.org vocabulary](http://blog.schema.org/).
+To fulfill the requirements of this memorandum, agencies should begin to [describe datasets using the vocabulary at ](http://FIXLINK/).
 This catalog is to be published in two places.
 First, as a standalone JSON file at `agency.gov/data.json` and second with RDFa Lite, either embedded within a HTML page which include human readable markups (e.g., `agency.gov/data.html`) or as an XML file (e.g., `agency.gov/data.xml`).

 ### JSON